carloe/docker-factorio/README.md

 2. Open terminal
 3. `ssh root@IPaddress`, obviously replace 'IPaddress' with the IP address.

-# Build Your Factorio headless server
+# Build Your Factorio Headless Server

 The latest Factorio headless server is downloaded at build time.
 This may be a good reason you want to build your own image since the Docker Hub repo may not always be up to date.